 The troubling evolution of corporate greenwash

-In the 1960s the environmental movement gained momentum.
+It wasn’t until the 1960s that the environmental movement began to gain momentum.
 NGOs were established to oversee the environmental effects of third-party operations.
 Greener products and services then slowly started to gain traction because of consumer demand.

 Businesses found themselves in a popularity contest over how sustainable their operations were, and this popularity prompted organizations to create a new green image through advertising.
 Jerry Mander, a former Madison Avenue advertising executive, named this new form of advertising ecopornography.